 What is a Death Bloom?

-After decades of growth, an Agave tequiliana flowers once—sending up a towering stalk before completing its life cycle.
+After decades of growth, an Agave plant flowers once—sending up a towering stalk before completing its life cycle.
 This rare event is unfolding right now in Purdue’s Botany and Plant Pathology teaching greenhouses.

 An arid, desert-dwelling succulent in West Lafayette, Indiana.
-A plant famous for a liquor distilled from its core.
-And a bloom that only comes once a lifetime.
+A plant with deep cultural and historical significance across Mexico and the American Southwest.
+And a bloom that comes only once in a lifetime.

 Over the past three decades, this agave plant has overtaken its space in Purdue University’s Lilly Life Sciences Range.
 The plant only blooms once in its lifetime — a phenomenon followed by seeds and new pups of the mother plant as it slowly wilts away.
 And that “death bloom” began in late April 2026.